pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_6.md

 provider could not possibly have run verification against a newly changed pact.

-You avoid this situation by registering a webhook in the Pact Broker that is triggered by the publication of a new pact when the verification doesn't currently exist.
+You avoid this situation by registering a webhook in the Pact Broker that is triggered by the publication of a new pact.
 This webhook calls a job that runs provider verification for the new Pact.

 So to get can-i-deploy working in your consumer PR pipeline, you need to follow these steps: